TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 formatters in a :class:`LogRecord` instance.

-Logging is performed by calling methods on instances of the :class:`Logger` class (hereafter called :dfn:`loggers`).
+Logging is performed by calling methods on instances of the :class:`Logger` kundi (hereafter called :dfn:`loggers`).
 Each instance has a name, and they are conceptually arranged in a namespace hierarchy using dots (periods) as separators.
 For example, a logger named 'scan' is the parent of loggers 'scan.text', 'scan.html' and 'scan.pdf'.
 Logger names can be anything you want,